AksanDotDev/discord.py_workshop/part_2.md

 ## 2.5 Exchanges are good...

-So, lets talk about arguments, we kinda used one in the middle of that back and forth in how we processed the user input but now lets take some explicitly.
+So, let's talk about arguments, we kinda used one in the middle of that back and forth in how we processed the user input but now lets take some explicitly.

 ### 2.5.1 Taking an argument